 The Medicare Part D program under MyCare Ohio is a partially insured plan.
-The Company recorded a receivable in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus of \$12,283,580 and \$12,292,798 at December 31, 2019 and 2018, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies as described in Note 1, Amounts Receivable Relating to Uninsured Plans.
-The Company also recorded a receivable of \$91,763 and \$50,463 at December 31, 2019 and 2018, respectively, for the Medicare Part D CGDP as described in Note 1, Amounts Receivable Relating to Uninsured Plans.
+The Company recorded a receivable of \$17,522,112 and \$12,283,580 at December 31, 2020 and 2019, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
+The Company also recorded a receivable of \$0 and \$91,763 and also a payable of \$1,846 and \$0 at December 31, 2020 and 2019, respectively, for the Medicare Part D CGDP.
+The receivables and payables are recorded in amounts receivable relating to uninsured plans and liability for amounts held under uninsured plans, respectively, in the statutory basis statements of admitted assets, liabilities and capital and surplus.
+These Medicare subsidies are described in Note 1, Amounts Receivable Relating to Uninsured Plans and Liability for Amounts Held Under Uninsured Plans.

 The Company participates in administering hospital incentive pass through payments received from ODM to pay incentive payments to members of the OHA.
 There is no risk to the Company as a result of these transactions.
-The Company has a hospital incentive payable of \$1,584,244 and \$1,530,636 as of December 31, 2019 and 2018, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company has a hospital incentive payable of \$1,647,975 and \$1,584,244 as of December 31, 2020 and December 31, 2019, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statement of admitted assets, liabilities, and capital and surplus.

 The Company participates in the CPC program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
 To receive a gain sharing payment, a provider would need to achieve a cost of care level lower than historical levels.
 The program aims to improve population health outcomes by coordinating with care management entities to develop and implement utilization management programs.
-The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2019 and 2018, respectively.
-As such, the arrangement is recorded pursuant to SSAP No. 47.
-The liability is recorded as amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus in the amounts of \$7,059 and \$390,615 at December 31, 2019 and 2018, respectively.
+The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2020 and December 31, 2019, respectively.
+As such, the arrangement is recorded pursuant to SSAP No. 47, Uninsured Plans.
+The liability is recorded as amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus in the amounts of \$0 and \$7,059 at December 31, 2020 and December 31, 2019, respectively.

-Effective July 1, 2018, the Company participates in the CICIP in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
-The Company recorded a CICIP payable of \$1,631,571 and \$444,998 as of December 31, 2019 and 2018, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company participates in the CICIP in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
+The Company recorded a CICIP payable of \$1,059,357 and \$1,631,571 as of December 31, 2020 and December 31, 2019, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.